Mercedes gets 1st 5 career hits, White Sox beat Angels 12-8

 Abreu staked the White Sox to a big early lead when the 2020 AL MVP cracked his third career slam off Andrew Heaney (0-1) in the third inning.
 Heaney retired Chicago’s first seven batters before falling apart, allowing eight of the next nine to reach base and yielding seven runs on five hits.

+“(Heaney) was throwing the ball really well, and they got some two-strike hits,” Angels manager Joe Maddon said.
+“The bottom of their order was really impressive today.”

-Mercedes put the White Sox up 7-1, but Los Angeles gradually trimmed the margin to 7-6 before Chicago's five-run ninth.
+That bottom section included Mercedes, who batted eighth.
+His two-run single put the White Sox up 7-1 in the fourth, but Los Angeles gradually trimmed the margin to 7-6 before Chicago’s five-run ninth.
 Tim Anderson homered and Yasmani Grandal added a two-run double before Mercedes doubled to left.

+“He was impressive,” Abreu said of Mercedes.
+“I think he made history, and we have to be very proud of what he did tonight.”

 Michael Kopeck (1-0) won in his first appearance since 2018, and Liam Hendriks got a four-out save in his White Sox debut.

-Dallas Keuchel lasted just four innings for Chicago, yielding five hits and six runs — three unearned.
+Dallas Keuchel lasted just four innings, yielding five hits.
+His six runs allowed were his most since joining Chicago, though three were unearned.

 TRAINER’S ROOM